kailash-manasarovar/statement/docs/timeline/2024/december.md

 - A large, fattish, dark-haired man around her age, maybe a little younger, that apparently worked with her at Pinder.
 - He was at their wedding, as I remember, and he came out one night briefly when I went to Scarborough with them all in August 2019 for the weekend.
-- Desa had been a proof reader at a printing firm called Pinder in Scarborough, she had told everyone, and that's where they had met - her very good friend, she was tearful about him.
+- Desa had been a proof reader at a printing firm called Pindar in Scarborough, she had told everyone, and that's where they had met - her very good friend, she was tearful about him.
-- Is there a even print firm called Pinder in Scarborough that might hire proof readers?
+- I find the word Pindar interesting; especially the definition of its similarly sounding Yorkshire term *pinder*.
 - He has long dark curly hair, sort of geeky looking, a big man.
 - He's in one of the next rooms.
 - I will see him again and again over the next 18 months.